luyangtsinghua/resume/_pages/about.md

 ## Updates

-- 12/2020: Chick out our new preprint: [Leading Cruise Control in Mixed Traffic Flow: System Modeling, Controllability, and String Stability
+- 12/2020: Check out our new preprint: [Leading Cruise Control in Mixed Traffic Flow: System Modeling, Controllability, and String Stability
 ](https://wangjw18.github.io/publication/2020-arXiv-lcc).
 - 12/2020: I completed the 2020 joint research project "Research on V2X-based Cooperative Control Algorithms for Intelligent and Connected Vehicles" as one of the project leaders, supported by Alliance Innovation Lab (Renault-Nissan-Mitsubishi).
-- 11/2020: Chick out our new preprint: [Mixed platoon control of automated and human-driven vehicles at a signalized intersection: dynamical analysis and optimal control](https://wangjw18.github.io/publication/2020-arXiv-intersection).
+- 11/2020: Check out our new preprint: [Mixed platoon control of automated and human-driven vehicles at a signalized intersection: dynamical analysis and optimal control](https://wangjw18.github.io/publication/2020-arXiv-intersection).
 - 10/2020: I was awarded the National Scholarship at Tsinghua University.
-- 09/2020: Chick out our new preprint: [Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning](https://wangjw18.github.io/publication/2020-arXiv).
+- 09/2020: Check out our new preprint: [Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning](https://wangjw18.github.io/publication/2020-arXiv).
 - 07/2020: Our paper: [Leading Cruise Control in Mixed Traffic Flow](https://wangjw18.github.io/publication/2020-CDC) was accepted to the 59th IEEE Conference on Decision and Control (CDC 2020).
 - 06/2020: Our paper: [Controllability Analysis and Optimal Control of Mixed Traffic Flow with Human-driven and Autonomous Vehicles](https://wangjw18.github.io/publication/2020-TITS) was accepted for publication in the IEEE Transactions on Intelligent Transportation Systems.
 - 03/2020: Our paper: [Optimal Formation of Autonomous Vehicles in Mixed Traffic Flow](https://wangjw18.github.io/publication/2020-IFAC) was accepted to the 21st IFAC World Congress (IFAC 2020).